 Lawrenceville is a medium-sized city located in the state of Georgia.
 With a population of 29,873 people and 31 constituent neighborhoods, Lawrenceville is the 31st largest community in Georgia.

 Lawrenceville real estate is some of the most expensive in Georgia, although Lawrenceville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Lawrenceville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lawrenceville are a mix of both white- and blue-collar jobs.
+Lawrenceville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lawrenceville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lawrenceville who work in office and administrative support (16.86%), sales jobs (13.01%), and management occupations (6.67%).
+There are especially a lot of people living in Lawrenceville who work in office and administrative support (18.72%), sales jobs (13.14%), and food service (6.94%).

 Also of interest is that Lawrenceville has more people living here who work in computers and math than 95% of the places in the US.

 Lawrenceville is an extremely ethnically-diverse city.
 The people who call Lawrenceville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrenceville residents report their race to be White, followed by Black or African-American.
 Lawrenceville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.32% of the city’s residents.
-Important ancestries of people in Lawrenceville include German, Irish, Haitian, and African.
+People of Hispanic or Latino origin account for 22.57% of the city’s residents.
+Important ancestries of people in Lawrenceville include English, Irish, German, African, and Romanian.

 The most common language spoken in Lawrenceville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Other Indo-European.